27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 The best places to be for this cultural celebration are either Hopkins Village or Dangriga – with Placencia Village there as a good third option!

-The Belize Barrier Reef Reserve System is a UNESCO World Heritage Site and undoubtedly Belize’s most precious attraction – and one of the top reasons to visit Belize.
+The Belize Barrier Reef Reserve System is a UNESCO World Heritage Site and one of the top reasons to visit Belize.

-When it comes to underwater adventures, few places compare to Belize.
-This country in Central America is home to the world’s second-largest barrier reef (after Australia’s Great Barrier Reef).
-Though in my opinion, it’s far more lively, colorful, and impressive, making it a true underwater paradise for snorkelers and scuba divers alike.
+Belize is home to the world’s second-largest barrier reef (after Australia’s Great Barrier Reef), though, in my opinion, it’s far more lively, colorful, and impressive, making it a true underwater paradise for snorkelers and scuba divers alike.

 6. Get Scuba Certified

-As I mentioned, Belize is spoiled with some of the most incredible coral reefs on the planet… So I can’t think of a better place to get scuba certified!
+Since Belize features some of the most incredible coral reefs on the planet, I can’t think of a better place to get scuba certified!

-Dedicate three to five days of your vacation in Belize to getting certified and you’ll reap the benefits for the rest of your time in Belize – and your life!
+Dedicate 3-5 days of your vacation in Belize to getting certified and you’ll reap the benefits for the rest of your time in Belize – and your life!
 Just imagine all of the underwater experiences you’ll unlock.

 7. Scuba Dive in the Great Blue Hole